 The degree consists of 30 credits.
 An additional 3-credit internship is required for the Instructional Technology Specialist Certification.
 ReviewInstructional Technology Requirementsfor students accepted into the program Spring 2011 or later.

-with Dr. Jim Chiavacci, program coordinator/advisor, which satisfies requirements for the degree.
-Thirty graduate credits are required for the degree but those who elect to also participate in the 3-credit internship for certification will earn 33 credits total.
+Each student develops a program of studywith Dr. Jim Chiavacci, program coordinator and advisor, which satisfies requirements for the degree.
+30 graduate credits are required for the degree but those who elect to also participate in the 3-credit internship for certification will earn 33 credits total.

 A maximum of 6 credits of graduate work already completed at another accredited and recognized institution may be applied toward the requirements for the program.
 Transfer credits cannot be more than six years old.

-To begin taking courses that lead toward an Instructional Technology Master’s degree, you must first submit an application to the Wilkes University graduate program and then register for courses.
+To begin taking courses, you must first submit an application to the Wilkes University graduate program and then register for courses.
 Please note the course registration number (crn) of the graduate course you would like to enroll in before you apply online since you will be given an immediate opportunity to register for a course as soon as you submit your online application.
 You can find the crn on the current graduate education schedule listed under the Related Resources on the upper right of this page.

 Complete the Online Application.
 If you have never applied to a Wilkes University graduate program you will be required to submit a $35 application fee.